mmclhugo1/wandisco-documentation/docs/quickstarts/installation/cdh-adls2.md

    `./setup-env.sh`

-1. Enter `n` when asked whether to use the HDP sandbox.
+1. Choose the `Custom deployment` option when prompted.

 1. Enter the zone details: